BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[As balance is achieved, the boundary between the sections blurs harmoniously\]

-BOTH NOAIDI: \*You understand our unity.
+BOTH THAUM: \*You understand our unity.
 Take this reminder of our joined wisdom.\*

 \[The balanced garden miniaturizes into a beautiful half-green, half-gold artifact\]

-BOTH NOAIDI: \*Place this between our other gifts in your dwelling.
+BOTH THAUM: \*Place this between our other gifts in your dwelling.
 It will help bridge our energies.\*

 \[Bloom and Ember circle the player, their energies creating a